USStateDept/Polis/README.md

 Foundation for sites (v6.x) - http://foundation.zurb.com/sites.html

-...CSS and JS components should be placed in the appropriate `python/webapp/static` subdirectories.
+   CSS and JS components should be placed in the appropriate `python/webapp/static` subdirectories.

 Chartist.js (responsive charts) - https://gionkunz.github.io/chartist-js/

-...CSS and JS components should be placed in the `python/webapp/staticchartist-dist` directory.
+   CSS and JS components should be placed in the `python/webapp/static/chartist-dist` directory.

 ---